pawfa/ts-package-scope-plugin/README.md

 TypeScript Language Service Plugin for creating package scopes using dir names and JSDocs.

-It provides IntelliSense for VS Code and error reporting using typescript compiler.
+It provides IntelliSense for VS Code and error reporting using TypeScript TSServer.

 ## Installation and usage

 Install package: